Policies for the Jurisdiction of the Health and Human Services Committee

 - prevent child abuse and neglect.

-- Universal Newborn Hearing - The Universal Newborn Hearing Screening program provides competitive grants to states for the implementation of a national program of universal newborn hearing screening that consists of: (1) physiologic testing prior to hospital discharge; (2) audiologic evaluation by three months of age; and (3) entry into a program of early intervention by six months of age.
-NCSL supports this program and urges Congress to continue to provide adequate funding.
+Universal Newborn Screening - The Universal Screening program provides competitive grants to states for the implementation of a national program of universal newborn screening ,that includes using a few drops of blood from a newborn’s heel within 24-48 hours after birth to screen for certain genetic, endocrine and metabolic disorders, as well as newborn hearing screening.
+Newborn hearing screening consists of: (1) physiologic testing prior to hospital discharge; (2) audiologic evaluation by three months of age; and (3) entry into a program of early intervention by six months of age.
+NCSL supports the State Universal Newborn Screening program and urges Congress to continue to provide adequate funding.
+NCSL supports the autonomy of each state to execute its state screening program and supports federal efforts that incentivize states to screen for every disorder included on the federal Recommended Uniform Screening Panel (RUSP) and to include new conditions added to the RUSP in the future to the state screening panel in a timely manner.

 Social Security Disability Insurance

 With only a few exceptions, individuals who become eligible for SSDI due to a severe disability must wait two years before they become eligible for Medicare.
-These are very sick people with almost no health care coverage options.
-The provisions of the Patient Protection and Affordable Care Act that become effective in 2014 may help some SSDI beneficiaries receive Medicare coverage, but coverage gaps are likely to continue for many.
+These can be individuals who are severely ill with almost no health care coverage options.
+The provisions of the Patient Protection and Affordable Care Act that become effective in 2014 may help some SSDI beneficiaries receive Medicare coverage, but coverage gaps could continue for many.
 NCSL recommends that the Congress consider waiving the waiting period in some cases.

 Social Services and Supports For Families and Individuals